 Although FCA litigation once was almost the exclusive province of the federal government, the Deficit Reduction Omnibus Reconciliation Act of 2005 provided financial incentives for states to adopt their own versions of the FCA.
-At least 29 states now have false claims statutes, with many focusing on health care.
-In addition, at least three cities and the District of Columbia have adopted versions of the FCA.
-Many of these state and municipal FCA equivalents carry significant sanctions and have been used successfully to obtain large recoveries.
+At least 31 states and the District of Columbia now have false claims statutes, with many focusing on health care.
+In addition, at least six cities and counties have adopted versions of the FCA.
 For example, one case based on California’s FCA resulted in a $241 million settlement.

 Moreover, qui tam litigants — “whistleblowers” who bring FCA suits on behalf of the federal or state government — are combining federal, state and municipal FCA causes of action in their suits to extract higher recoveries for governmental units and themselves.
-On the federal front, nearly 25 percent of all FCA cases filed since the 1986 amendments were initiated by whistleblowers, and in fiscal year 2015 alone, qui tam litigants filed more than 630 suits.
-These cases have resulted in recoveries of more than $30 billion since 1986.
+On the federal front, nearly 70 percent of all FCA cases filed since the 1986 amendments were initiated by whistleblowers, and in fiscal year 2016 alone, qui tam litigants filed 702 suits, resulting in the DOJ recovering $2.9 billion.

 Skadden represents companies, their boards and management, and individuals in all aspects of FCA matters, including internal investigations, transactional due diligence, the implementation of remedial measures and compliance programs, and the defense of government investigations, enforcement actions, and criminal and civil proceedings.
 Skadden has numerous former assistant United States attorneys in our Boston, Chicago, Los Angeles, New York and Washington, D.C. offices.
 Our powerful combination of former prosecutors and experienced civil litigators enables the firm to anticipate and respond to the many demands created by the joint investigations and proceedings routinely pursued in connection with FCA matters.
 Skadden handles such matters from the time that the allegations first arise through final resolution, whether the matter is concluded with a declination, an agreed upon settlement, or, if necessary, trial and appeal.